marvelous03/marvelous03/README.md

 - 👋 Hi, I’m @marvelous03
 - 👀 I’m interested in writing code, playing games,etc
 - 🌱 I’m currently learning control engineering and automation
-- 💞️ I’m looking to collaborate on with bog company.
+- 💞️ I’m looking to collaborate on with big company.
 - 📫 How to reach me by my email : duytuyennd03@gmail.com

 <!---